-- Gradual modernisation of healthcare facilities. - Plans to improve drug registration times. - Improved international relations may increase confidence of multinational drugmakers to invest in the market. - Increased investment in local pharmaceutical capacities. - Rising interest in collaborative agreements with partners in select foreign markets. - Gradual easing of economic sanctions.
+- Expanding public health insurance coverage boosting demand for generic medicines. - Improved intellectual property and regulatory conditions to attract some investment in local facilities. - Gradual modernisation of healthcare facilities. - Plans to improve drug registration times. - Improved international relations may increase confidence of multinational drugmakers to invest in the market. - Increased investment in local pharmaceutical capacities. - Rising interest in collaborative agreements with partners in select foreign markets. - Removal of almost all economic sanctions

-- Counterfeiting remains a serious issue. - Availability of imported pharmaceuticals at risk due to financial sanctions. - Exchange rate fluctuations, rising energy costs and inflation negatively impacting on profitability of drug production and also on final consumer prices. - Underperforming economy to have a negative impact on government spending. - Potential removal of OTC medicines from the reimbursement list. - Trade in parallel imports threatening companies' performance. - Regional instability linked to the proclamation of the Islamic State creating political and economic instability.
+- Counterfeiting remains a serious issue. - Availability of imported pharmaceuticals at risk due to financial sanctions. - Exchange rate fluctuations, rising energy costs and inflation negatively impacting on profitability of drug production and also on final consumer prices. - Underperforming economy to have a negative impact on government spending. - Potential removal of OTC medicines from the reimbursement list. - Trade in parallel imports threatening companies' performance. - Regional instability linked to the proclamation of the Islamic State creating political and economic instability. - Tense political relationship with the US.